 If the problem stems from too much traffic, there is not much you can do but wait, or upgrade your servers to accommodate larger crowds.

-If the 502 error persists for several hours, it can result in lower rankings.
-However, if your website has just gone down due to this error, a search bot will still crawl your website like normal using cache.
+If the 502 error persists for several hours, it can result in lower rankings on search engines.
+However, if your website has just gone down due to this error, a search bot will still crawl your website like normal using a cache.

 The bot may return after a set period of time to ensure the error is gone.
 At this point, if the error is not resolved, your rankings will be impacted.